Skip to main content

 sudo apt install cmake clang llvm lcov

-See "Get started" for more details and information about other distributions and build systems.
+See the "Get started" page for more details and information about other distributions and build systems.

-We strongly recommend to synchronise the fuzzing corpus between your fuzzing runs to save the progress and enable testing for regressions.
+It's strongly recommended to synchronize the fuzzing corpus between your fuzzing runs to save the progress and enable testing for regressions.

 The fuzzing corpus is stored in the .cifuzz-corpus directory in your project.
-We recommend using a tool like rclone for easy synchronization.
-Usage instructions are described in the next section.
+You can use a tool like rclone for easy synchronization.

-rclone supports popular cloud storage providers like Amazon S3, Google Cloud Storage and Microsoft Azure File/Blob Storage in addition to classic protocols like ftp, smb and sftp(ssh) and simply using the local file system.
+rclone supports popular cloud storage providers like Amazon S3, Google Cloud Storage and Microsoft Azure File/Blob Storage in addition to classic protocols like FTP, SMB, and SFTP and simply using the local file system.
 You can find a full list of supported providers / protocols on the rclone website.

-For example, copying the corpus with sftp from storage.mysite.de before starting a fuzzing run, can be done with the following command:
+For example, you can copy the corpus with SFTP from storage.mysite.de before starting a fuzzing run with the following command:

 rclone copy -v --sftp-host storage.mysite.de :sftp:PROJECT_NAME .cifuzz-corpus

-Equivalently, to copy the corpus with sftp to storage.mysite.de after the fuzzing run has ended:
+Equivalently, you can copy the corpus with SFTP to storage.mysite.de after the fuzzing run with the following command:

 rclone copy -v --sftp-host storage.mysite.de .cifuzz-corpus :sftp:PROJECT_NAME